LukeShortCloud/rootpages/src/automation/ansible.rst

 -  Variables:

-   -  Define variables that can be overriden in the ``defaults`` folder in a role.
+   -  Define variables that can be overridden in the ``defaults`` folder in a role.
 Define variables that should never be changed in the ``vars`` folder instead.
    -  Prefix role-specific variable names with the role name.

 -  Files: